Mpdreamz/localghost.io/contents/articles/iis7-and-static-files-madness-2013-10-05/index.md

 Woah `10k/s` now, thats loads better.

 Now I realise benchmarking is hard and correlation does not imply causation and so I do not entirely place IIS at fault for the low throughput of my static files in my MVC site.
 I do however blame IIS for having an overly complex pipeline of machine.configs > parent web.config's all creeping into my final `/webstatic` folder's performance.

+**This is why we need OWIN.**

-Disclaimer: I ran the `wrk` tests a couple of times and picked one that best represented the mean rquest per second ratio.
+Disclaimer: I ran the `wrk` tests a couple of times and picked one that best represented the mean request/s ratio.